 RefSeqGenes, comprise the entire gene plus 5,000 "extra" base pairs in either direction.
 The overlap here is entirely within the "extra" base pairs.

-Careful study of any of the three Genome Database displays visited earlier (Genome Data Viewer, Map Viewer, Ensembl) will confirm the relative positions of PAX6 and ELP4.
-The view offered by Map Viewer is the clearest offered in this document
+Careful study of either of the two Genome Database displays visited earlier (Genome Data Viewer or Ensembl) will confirm the relative positions of PAX6 and ELP4.